apache/buildstream/HACKING.rst

      argument2 (type): Description of arg

   Returns:
-     Description of returned thing indicating its type
+     (type): Description of returned thing of the specified type

   Raises:
-     SomeError, SomeOtherError
+     (SomeError): When some error occurs
+     (SomeOtherError): When some other error occurs

   A detailed description can go here if one is needed, only after the above part documents the calling conventions.